-Recombinant Human EGF

-Accession # P01133

-Alternate Names beta-urogastrone; EGF; epidermal growth factor (beta-urogastrone); epidermal growth factor; hEGF

-Source Human embryonic kidney cell, HEK293-derived human EGF protein

-Protein sequence Asn971-Arg1023

-M.Wt 6.3 kDa

-Appearance Solution protein.

-Stability & Storage Avoid repeated freeze-thaw cycles.
-It is recommended that the protein be aliquoted for optimal storage.
-3 years from date of receipt, -20 to -70 °C as supplied.

-Concentration 0.
-2 mg/mL

-Formulation Dissolved in sterile PBS buffer.
+Gene ID 13645 Accession # P01132 Alternate Names beta-urogastrone; EGF; epidermal growth factor (beta-urogastrone); epidermal growth factor; hEGF Source HEK293 Protein sequence NSYPGCPSSYDGYCLNGGVCMHIESLDSYTCNCVIGYSGDRCQTRDLRWWELR Tag N-hlgG1 Fc M.Wt The protein has a calculated MW of 34.9 kDa.
+Appearance Solution protein Stability & Storage Use a manual defrost freezer and avoid repeated freeze-thaw cycles - 36 months from date of receipt, -20 to -70°C as supplied Concentration 1 mg/mL Formulation Supplied as a 0.2 μm filtered solution in PBS, pH7.4.
 Reconstitution We recommend that this vial be briefly centrifuged prior to opening to bring the contents to the bottom.
-This solution can be diluted into other aqueous buffers.

-Biological Activity Measured in a cell proliferation assay using Balb/3T3 mouse embryonic fibroblast cells.
-The ED50 for this effect is 4-50 pg/mL.
+This s olution can be diluted into other aqueous buffers.
+Biological Activity Fully biologically active as determined by a cell proliferation assay using Balb/3T3 mouse embryonic fibroblast cells cells.
+The EC50 for this effect is 0.1 ng/mL.
 Shipping Condition Shipping with dry ice.
 Handling Centrifuge the vial prior to opening.
 Usage For Research Use Only!
 Not to be used in humans.

-uality Control The transm

-Purity new firm > 95%, determined by SDS-PAGE.